open-cloud/open-cloud.github.io.old/1_user.md

 Users are also able to directly navigate the underlying data model using the left-hand navigation bar.
 The top set of tabs (Deployments, Sites, Slices, and Users) correspond to the core XOS objects, as described in the [Data Model](../0_overview/#data-model) Section.
+Later sections describe how administrators use these tabs to manage deployments, sites, and users.
+(The views described in this section are typically use to manage slices.)
 The bottom set of tabs (RequestRouter, HyperCache, and Syndicate) correspond to services that extend XOS.
-Most users will have no need to directly access the data model through the navigation bar, but will instead take advantage of the tailored workflows supported by the various views.
+Most users will have no need to directly access these services, but will instead indirectly access the services through the tailored workflows supported by the various views.

 There are also views designed to support operators, as described in the [Operator's Guide](../3_operator).

 ###Tenant View

-The Tenant view provides a simple to acquire Slivers, with minimal control over the low-level details of where those Slivers are placed and what networks interconnect them.
+The Tenant view provides a simple means to acquire Slivers, with minimal control over the low-level details of where those Slivers are placed and what networks interconnect them.
 It is loosely patterned after the Amazon EC2 interface.

 The Tenant view is limited to the ViCCI Deployment, which includes clusters at five sites throughout the US and Europe.
 Users that want